We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Wheatgrass is the name of the young grass of a wheat plant.
 It is a thick, dry grass that looks like hay or straw but is bright green.
-It plays a role in natural and holistic medicine, and it may have some specific health benefits.
+It plays a role in natural and holistic medicine, and eating or consuming it may have some health benefits.

 Farmers mainly grow wheatgrass for animals to eat, but it has become popular as a supplement and a superfood in recent years.